wemojema/event-journal-java-sdk/readme.md

 - The Command is sent to the application's Domain layer, where it is validated by an Aggregate.
 - If the Command is valid, the Aggregate emits an Event.

-It's not always a User that triggers a command, it could be a SideEffect of an Event, a scheduled task, or any other part of the application.
+It's not always a User that triggers a command, it could be a side effect of an Event (aka a TODO), a scheduled task, or any other part of the application.

 ### Commands
-Commands are immutable representations of an intent to change the state of your application.
-They are the building blocks of Event Journal.
-Commands are (optionally) serialized and stored in the Event Journal database.
-They can be replayed at any time to recreate the state of your application at any point in time.
+Commands are immutable representations of an intent to change the state of the application.Commands are (optionally) serialized and stored in the Event Journal database alongside the events that are recorded as a result of the command.
+Commands are never replayed during playback.

 ```java
 Cart cart = ej.playback("cartId", Cart.class);